 We cut down 2 for the sides (front to back) and the 3rd piece was cut in half then curved using the jigsaw to create what you see in the front.
 In the picture below we’d already attached the side pieces, then realized if we wanted to add the halves to the front, we’d need to cut all pieces at 45° angles.

 I sanded down everything and the base got a few coats of a white latex paint we had leftover while the drawer fronts (real wood) received a few coats of my fave Minwax Red Mahogany stain.
-You’ll see it on lots of things I do.
+You’ll see it on this refurbished wooden cart as well as on my cane back barrel chair makeover.
 I followed with Minwax Polyurethane in a satin finish.

 Note: According to the fine print on the back of Minwax’s Red Mahogany stain, it says you need to use Polyurethane as opposed to Polycrilic.
 Polycrilic will remove the red color and make it brown.
 I did find out the hard way when I first used the Red Mahogany and sealed with Polycrilic.